KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-api.md

 **cancel_all_orders cancel_by**

-The `cancel_all_orders` cancels the active orders created by the MM2 node by specified condition.
+The `cancel_all_orders` cancels the active orders created by the AtomicDEX API node by specified condition.

 #### Arguments